-Frances▼ has 46 variants: Fan, Fancey, Fanchette, Fancie, Fancy, Fanechka, Fania, Fanney, Fannie▼, Fanny▼, Fanya, Fran▼, France, Francee, Franceline, Francene, Francesca▲, Francess, Francetta, Francette, Francey, Franchesca, Franci, Francia, Francie, Francine▼, Francisca▼, Franciska, Francoise, Francyne, Frania, Franie, Frank▼, Franka, Franki, Frankie▼, Franky, Franni, Frannie, Franny, Fransabella, Fransabelle, Franzetta, Franzi, Franziska and Fronia.
+Frances▼ has 46 variants: Fan, Fancey, Fanchette, Fancie, Fancy, Fanechka, Fania, Fanney, Fannie▼, Fanny▼, Fanya, Fran, France, Francee, Franceline, Francene, Francesca▲, Francess, Francetta, Francette, Francey, Franchesca, Franci, Francia, Francie, Francine▼, Francisca▼, Franciska, Francoise, Francyne, Frania, Franie, Frank▼, Franka, Franki, Frankie▼, Franky, Franni, Frannie, Franny, Fransabella, Fransabelle, Franzetta, Franzi, Franziska and Fronia.

-Frances has 1 masculine form: Francis.
+1 masculine form: Francis.Creative forms:

-Frances is a very popular first name for females (#47 out of 4276, Top 1%) and also a very popular surname for both adults and children (#7411 out of 88799, Top 8%).
+Frances is a very popular first name for females (#47 out of 4276, Top 1%) and also a very popular surname for both adults and children (#12193 out of 150436, Top 8%).
 (2000 U.S. Census)

-Frances reached its top position of #9 in the U.S. during the years 1910-1919, and is currently at #602.
-(Top 1000 Baby Names Records, 2014)
+Frances reached its top position of #9 in the U.S. in the 1910s, and is currently at #514.
+(Top Baby Names, 2015)